Civil partnership ceremony venues

 At Approved Premises partnerships can be registered Monday to Sunday between 10am and 6pm.

-Civil partnerships are available on all Bank Holidays.
+Civil partnerships are available at approved premises on all Bank Holidays.

 To book a civil partnership